isayme/cipmsg/README.md

 # Library Used #
 The code of the library is from my rep [clib](https://github.com/isayme/clib "https://github.com/isayme/clib"),  but I just used libudp.

+# Build #
+Just use command `make` will be ok.
+If you got a error like `cannot find -lcurses`, congratulations, you should try to edit the file `makefile`, find and change the `-lcurses` to `-lncurses`.
+If still not ok, I'm sorry, maybe your system have no curses installed~

 # Screenshot #

 ## the screenshot of shell:  ##